zzalscv2/FFEA/doc/1-Install/1-Quickstart.md

      $FFEA_HOME/share/ffea/plugins/pymol/ffea.tar.gz

-In order to use it, one would need to run PyMOL (>=1.8), and then click on ` Plugin ` -> ` Plugin Manager `, and on the new window, go to tab ` Install New Plugin `, click ` Choose file... ` and finally find and select ` ffea.tar.gz ` from your disk.
+In order to use it, one would need to run PyMOL (>=1.6), and then click on ` Plugin ` -> ` Plugin Manager `, and on the new window, go to tab ` Install New Plugin `, click ` Choose file... ` and finally find and select ` ffea.tar.gz ` from your disk.
+You will be asked to install the plugin either into a local folder or a global folder.
+If the folder does not exist, PyMOL will ask your permission on creating the folder, and will install the plugin properly but will bump ` Plugin FFEAplugin has been installed but initialization failed `.
+You'll need to restart PyMOL.